SuvarchalaJaldu/Terraform/README.md

 3. Update the Terraform configuration files with your AWS credentials or configure AWS CLI.
 4. Deploy using Terraform commands or through Jenkins pipeline.

+## Jenkins setup:

+Configure your Jenkins server to point to this repository.
+Create a new Jenkins pipeline and use the provided Jenkinsfile.

 ## Usage

 1. Initialize Terraform: